afunnydev/cryos-website/content/articles/2d-3d-analysis-foot-morphology.en.md

 cryovizion_pro: false
 cryovizion_patients: false
 ---
-# 2D/3D Analysis | Foot Morphology

-Custom-made orthotics are created by taking impressions of the feet.
+*Custom-made orthotics are created by taking impressions of the feet.
 Precision is of the utmost importance in achieving the intended results of the treatment.
 While there are several impression taking techniques, some have been proven to be more effective and increase the quality of orthotic devices.
-Read on to get a foot specialists opinion on 2D and 3D impression taking techniques
+Read on to get a foot specialists opinion on 2D and 3D impression taking techniques*

 ## **WHY DOES A DPM TAKE FOOTPRINTS?**